The online application for September 2014 is open, the application deadline is January 15, 2014.

 a) A baccalaureate degree that has clearly included a major emphasis in the study of drama with study at the undergraduate level in the proposed area of specialization.
 Deficiencies of background may be corrected during a year of study as a qualifying student.

-b) A written application including a biographical outline of the applicant’s studies and experience in theatre and a statement of intent outlining proposed projects in the Department.
+b) A written application including a biographical outline of the applicant’s studies and experience in theatre and a statement of intent outlining proposed projects in the Division.
 When the applicant intends to study in the Design/Technical area, a portfolio of drawings and design work is required.
 Applicants to the Playwriting area must submit a portfolio of original creative writing.
 Applicants to the Theatre Studies area must submit samples of their written work.

 c) Two letters of reference with the official reference form attached to each letter.